TritonDataCenter/sdc-cloudapi/docs/index.md

     SHORTID   NAME      DEFAULT  MEMORY  SWAP  DISK  VCPUS 64e23114  test_128  false      128M  256M   12G      1

-Packages are the SmartDataCenter name for the dimensions of a machine (how much CPU will be available, how much RAM, disk and swap, and so forth).
+Packages are the Triton name for the dimensions of an instance (how much CPU will be available, how much RAM, disk and swap, and so forth).
 Packages are provided so that you do not need to select individual settings, such as RAM or disk size.

 ## Managing SSH keys

-For machines which don't have a `brand` of `kvm` (see `triton instance list -o id,brand` or `sdc-listmachines`), you can manage the SSH keys that allow logging into the machine via CloudAPI.
+For instance which don't have a `brand` of `kvm` (see `triton instance list -o id,brand` or `sdc-listmachines`), you can manage the SSH keys that allow logging into the instance via CloudAPI.
 For example, to rotate keys:

     $ triton key add --name=my-other-rsa-key ~/.ssh/my_other_rsa_key.pub